nathancfox/single-cell-database/docs/scdb_spec_working.md

 expr_mat.loom
 ```

-Each folder must contain a file called `expr_mat.loom`.
-This file contains the expression matrices
+Each folder must contain a file called `expr_mat.loom` and may contain other files, though
+this is discouraged.
+Often, the SOFT file for the GEO Series will be retained.
+The
-and all internal metadata for that entry.
-It is an HDF5 file that conforms to the loom file
+`expr_mat.loom` file contains the expression matrices and all internal metadata for that entry.
+It is an HDF5 file that conforms to the loom file specification, version 3.0, as published by
-specification, version 3.0, as published by Sten Linnarsson's lab, albeit with a few small
+Sten Linnarsson's lab, albeit with a few small additions that don't violate the loom file
-additions that don't violate the loom file specification rules.
-The loom file specification is
-reproduced in the appendix.
+specification rules.
+The loom file specification is reproduced in the appendix.

 The basic summary is that an HDF5 file is organized and accessible as a file tree
 inside the object.
 All items in an HDF5 file are either Groups or Datasets.
 Groups can hold other